ZacharyKahn16/collaborative_teaching/Testing Procedure.md

    Only one of these should run at a time.

 3. Enter the VM IP addresses at the command line that are running instances of MongoDb.
-   \nEx. `$ node testMastercoordinator.js 1.1.1.1 1.2.3.4 1.2.3.5 1.3.4.5`\n
+   Ex. `$ node testMastercoordinator.js 1.1.1.1 1.2.3.4 1.2.3.5 1.3.4.5`

    A minimum of 2 VMs should be used for these tests, and ideally 4 VMs will be used.